takumawatari/concrete_cycle_jp/README.md

 Author name (Year) Efficient use of cement and concrete to reduce reliance on supply-side technologies for net-zero emissions, Journal name, DOI

-This code is based on https://github.com/ZhiCaoIE/imagine-concrete.
+The code is based on https://github.com/ZhiCaoIE/imagine-concrete.